Tag Archives: 1990s scents

 Image

 I can imagine that there are people reading this who have direct experience of this fragrance, either from wearing it themselves or smelling it on colleagues at work, and I would love to know your thoughts on the subject.
-Admittedly, the scent is extraordinarily conservative, safe, almost monstrously synthetic, and easy to hate if you prefer the more inner-thigh fragrances, but for me, after a long hot shower, and worn with a clean white shirt, there is nothing better for work.
+Admittedly, the scent is extraordinarily conservative, safe, almost monstrously synthetic, and easy to hate if you prefer the more inner-thigh fragrances.
+But for me, after a long hot shower, and worn with a clean white shirt, there is, it pains me to admit, nothing better for work.
 It suits my Japanese olfactory double life perfectly and would probably be in my own top ten of day scents, if it didn’t, unfortunately, cause me such excruciating migraines.
-I got through at least five bottles of the stuff in my time before I realized that it was poisoning me, perhaps literally (I saw an internet article about Happy which was very alarming, but it is not my aim to be libellous, so I might save that for another time……)
+As in, full, back of the head pulsating agony.
+Pierced cranium shootings.
+I got through at least five bottles of the stuff in my time before I finally realized that it was poisoning me, perhaps literally (I saw an internet article about Happy which was very alarming, but it is not my aim to be libellous, so I might save that for another time……)

-It is, in my view, when all is said and done, a small work of quite original genius from certain standpoints – few perfumes have gained as many compliments from Japanese people on me, girls at school literally following me down the corridor crooning about how beautiful I smelled – and I have to say that, ultimately, this toxic, insidious beauty is something of a classic, if a dangerous one.
+Despite its hazardous nature though, Happy is, in my view, when all is said and done, a small work of quite original genius from certain standpoints – few perfumes have gained as many compliments from Japanese people on me (honestly: can you believe I am even writing this?): girls at school literally following me down the corridor crooning about how beautiful I smelled (“flower!
+Flower!”).
+I have to say then, that ultimately, this toxic, insidious beauty is something of a classic, if a dangerous one.

 Image